Négritude: Reception

-In 1948, Jean-Paul Sartre analyzed the négritude philosophy in an essay called "Orphée Noir" ("Black Orpheus") that served as the introduction to a volume of francophone poetry named Anthologie de la nouvelle poésie nègre et malgache, compiled by Léopold Senghor.
+In 1948, Jean-Paul Sartre analyzed the Négritude philosophy in an essay called "Orphée Noir" ("Black Orpheus") that served as the introduction to a volume of francophone poetry named Anthologie de la nouvelle poésie nègre et malgache, compiled by Léopold Senghor.
 In this essay, Sartre characterizes négritude as the opposite of colonial racism in a Hegelian dialectic and with it he helped to introduce Négritude issues to French intellectuals.
 In his opinion, négritude was an "anti-racist racism" (racisme antiraciste), a strategy with a final goal of racial unity.

 Négritude was criticized by some Black writers during the 1960s as insufficiently militant.
 Keorapetse Kgositsile said that the term Négritude was based too much on Blackness according to a European aesthetic, and was unable to define a new kind of perception of African-ness that would free Black people and Black art from Caucasian conceptualizations altogether.

-The Nigerian dramatist, poet, and novelist Wole Soyinka opposed Négritude.
-He believed that by deliberately and outspokenly being proud of their ethnicity, Black people were automatically on the defensive.
-According to some, he said: "Un tigre ne proclame pas sa tigritude, il saute sur sa proie" (French: A tiger doesn't proclaim its tigerness; it jumps on its prey).
-But in fact, Soyinka wrote in a 1960 essay for the Horn, "the duiker will not paint 'duiker' on his beautiful back to proclaim his duikeritude; you'll know him by his elegant leap."
+The Nigerian dramatist, poet, and novelists Chinua Achebe and Wole Soyinka opposed Négritude.
+They believed that by deliberately and outspokenly being proud of their ethnicity, Black people were automatically on the defensive.
+Chinua Achebe wrote: "A tiger doesn't proclaim its tigerness; it jumps on its prey."
+Soyinka in turn wrote in a 1960 essay for the Horn, "the duiker will not paint 'duiker' on his beautiful back to proclaim his duikeritude; you'll know him by his elegant leap."

 After a long period of silence there has been a renaissance of Négritude developed by scholars such as Souleymane Bachir Diagne (Columbia University), Donna Jones (University of California, Berkeley), and Cheikh Thiam (Ohio State University) who all continue the work of Abiola Irele (1936–2017).
 Cheikh Thiam's book is the only book-length study of Négritude as philosophy.
 It develops Diagne's reading of Négritude as a philosophy of art, and Jones' presentation of Négritude as a lebensphilosophie.

 Other uses

-American physician Benjamin Rush, a signer of the United States Declaration of Independence and early abolitionist, is often said to have used the term negritude to imagine a rhetorical "disease" which he said was a mild form of leprosy, the only cure of which was to become white.
+American physician Benjamin Rush, a signer of the United States Declaration of Independence and early abolitionist, is often said to have used the term "Negritude" to imagine a rhetorical "disease" that he said was a mild form of leprosy, the only cure for which was to become white.
 But this attribution has been disputed as a misreading of secondary sources.
 If there was such use, it might not have been known by the Afro-Francophones who developed the philosophy of Négritude during the 20th century.
-Still, Léopold Sédar Senghor did claim that he and Aimé Césaire were aware of discourse surrounding race and revolution from the USA.
+Still, Léopold Sédar Senghor did claim that he and Aimé Césaire were aware of discourse surrounding race and revolution from the US.

 Novelist Norman Mailer used the term to describe boxer George Foreman's physical and psychological presence in his book The Fight, a journalistic treatment of the legendary Ali vs. Foreman "Rumble in the Jungle" bout in Kinshasa, Zaire (now Democratic Republic of the Congo) in October 1974.

-The word is also used by the rapper Youssoupha in his eponymous album "Négritude" but also before this one.
+The word is also used by the rapper Youssoupha in his eponymous album "Négritude."